The gag is, Keke Palmer just spoke an entire word and it's not even Sunday.

 I could not have expected the support I have been given with my character Zayday from Scream Queens.
 Every episode my character has been trending and I'm so blown away by that, and that is the support from my community and I think that let's people know that people want to see this images on television.
 They want to see something they can relate to.
 Every African-American character I play isn't going to be like Zayday.
 I mean, every character is different, but in this particular show Zayday is supposed to be depicting a young, African-American millennial today.
 So she is going to say stuff that's going to make her seem 'familiar,' but that doesn't make her stereotypical.
 That makes her like you.

-Black culture is amazing.
-If you look at the show, anything you say Zayday does that is portrayed as "black culture," it is portrayed in the most interesting light.
-I mean, honestly, if we're going to talk about anything "stereotypical" that she is doing, I mean, she's cool, she's fun, she's fly.
-She's all the positive stuff!
+Black culture is amazing if you look at the show, anything you say Zayday does that is portrayed as “black culture", it is portrayed in the most interesting light.
+I mean honestly, if we're going to talk about anything “stereotypical" that she is doing, I mean, she's cool, she said fun, she's fly.
+She's a the positive stuff!
 She's every perfect thing you can think of in a stereotype damn near.

 If I perceive a situation to be bad, my experience might as well be bad.
 But if I perceive a situation to be good, there is nothing that is going to stop me from having a good time because that is what I want the situation to be.
 So I think the first thing to overcome fear is to understand that you have a choice with how you choose to feel and how you want to feel about something and fear falls under that.
 So ultimately, fear doesn't have to be real if you don't want it to be.
 I look at my situation from this point of view and that's what helps me and guides me.